-Favorite Quotes: "Real success is when those who know you the best, love you the most." – John Maxwell
+Favorite Quote: "Real success is when those who know you the best, love you the most." – John Maxwell

-Looking back: My residency experience was very different than it is now and I am of a different generation and style, and yet I believe that those choosing Family Medicine want to pursue their dreams professionally and line that up with their passions to serve others as well.
+Looking Back: My residency experience was very different than residency now.
+I am of a different generation and style, and yet I believe that those choosing Family Medicine want to pursue their dreams professionally and line that up with their passions to serve others as well.
 This discipline lends itself well to broad training, broad populations to serve, variety in life, and contentment in knowing that I can make a difference in the lives of others (physically, emotionally, familially, maritally, physiologically, philosophically, and spiritually).
-What other specialty allows such latitude in practice.
+What other specialty allows such latitude in practice?
 I love it!

 Advice: Pursue a place where your passions are validated, your heart is confirmed, your mind is embraced and stretched, and your needs for fellowship, friendship, and accountability are met.

-I'm a small town girl (graduation class size 18) who got undergraduate degrees in Nutrition and Exercise Science from Kansas State University.
-I then went to medical school at KU (I still cheer for KSU despite having given KU more of my money).
-I completed my family medicine residency at Via Christi.
-My husband is also a physician, our training took us to North Carolina where he did an Endocrinology fellowship while I did an OB & Women's Health fellowship.
+Bio: I completed my Family Medicine residency at Via Christi.
+My husband is also a physician.
+Our training took us to North Carolina where he did an Endocrinology fellowship while I did an OB & Women's Health fellowship.
 Our first child, Ruby, was born during our fellowships.
 I lovingly refer to her as my family medicine "honors project."
 I now coordinate the OB and Women's Health Rotations at Via Christi.
 My goal is for every resident to feel like they have done an OB fellowship by the time they graduate.